usama-asghar1/BootcampersSurvivalGuide/README.md

 This project task was a way of consolidating everything I have learnt so far.
 Designed during Project Week 7 in an agile team of 4 called Capital Coders and was ideated, designed, built and presented in 5 days.

+## Usage

+1. Press Login to move into the main page. **NOTE: There is no authentication so you can press login without entering any details**
+2. Press on the week you want to view, hover to see different topics.
+3. Add a comment to each forum **NOTE: Only week 1 and week 2 have a comment section hard coded in**

 ## Installation and Setup Instructions
 Available to view on netlify live server - https://bootcampers-survival-guide.netlify.app